-• Resources: Additional resources utilized through the courts component of the YVPP includes the development of new protocols for entering and tracking gang and violent crime related case data using the already-in-place STAC system in the SA's Office.
-This includes tracking the location of the charged crime and the arrest as well as identification iii.
-Courts (juvenile) STRATEGIC PLAN

-• Collaboration/partnerships: The identification of specific gang affiliation is a joint effort by law enforcement and courts and includes manual identification by law enforcement as well as electronic tracking through the SAO's STAC system.
+- Resources: Additional resources utilized by the courts component of the YVPP includes the development of new protocols for entering and tracking gang and violent crime related case data using the already-in-place STAC system in the SAO.
+This includes tracking the location of the charged crime and the arrest as well as identification of cases as YVP or gang-related.
+If identified as gang-related, the gang affiliation is entered into STAC for tracking purposes. - Collaboration/partnerships: The identification of specific gang affiliation is a joint effort by law enforcement and courts and includes manual identification by law enforcement as well as electronic tracking through the SAO's STAC system.